Hyurl/enhance-req-res/README.md

 The callback function, will be called after the response has been sent, or failed.

-Other than downloading a real file, you can perform downloading a string by using `res.attachment` and `res.send()`.
+Other than downloading a real file, you can perform downloading a string as a text file by using `res.attachment` and `res.send()`.

 ```javascript
 // This content will be downloaded using the name 'example.html':